Kotlin/kotlin-spark-api/README.md

 ```kotlin
 spark.dsOf("a" to 1, "b" to 2)
 ```
 The example above produces `Dataset<Pair<String, Int>>`.
-While Kotlin Pairs and Triples are supported, Scala Tuples are reccomended for better support.
+While Kotlin Pairs and Triples are supported, Scala Tuples are recommended for better support.

 ### Null safety
 There are several aliases in API, like `leftJoin`, `rightJoin` etc. These are null-safe by design.